jamesbehr/torpedo/README.md

 ## Workspaces
 The tool is built around the idea *workspaces* that contain *projects*.

-To begin creating workspaces and project, you must first create a workspace root.
-A workspace root contains a `.torpedo.kdl` configuration file that tracks all the workspaces.

-    $ mkdir ~/workspaces
-    $ cd ~/workspaces
-    $ torpedo init

-Once inside a workspace root, you can create a workspaces, e.g. called `foo`.
+All workspaces are contained inside a workspace root, which defaults to `$HOME`.
+To create a new workspace, call `workspace new` with a path relative to your root.

-    $ torpedo workspace new foo
+    $ torpedo workspace new workspaces/foo

+This will create a workspace in `~/workspaces/foo`.
 Once you have created a workspace, you can select it with the fuzzy finder.

     $ torpedo workspace pick